 Thank you to those who attended our first Urban Farm Fest—it was a huge success!
 This festival featured food trucks, local brews and lawn games.
 Attendees visited the animals and walked through the gardens at our Urban Farm during this sneaker-casual event.
 See the photos on our Flickr album.

-If you are interested in sponsorship opportunities for 2018, or would like to be on the volunteer committee, please email us at firstname.lastname@example.org.
+If you are interested in sponsorship opportunities for 2018, want to be on the volunteer committee, or would like to be notified once tickets become available, please email us at firstname.lastname@example.org.

 Special Thanks to Our 2017 Sponsors!